 Refer to Account and Users Management page for additional information.

-Every organization has an inventory that contains flexiEdge devices, tunnels and tokens.
-Every network operation is done at the organization level.
-Every organization is isolated in terms of the inventory, however users with account or group access can view and operate different organizations under the account or group to which they have access permissions to.
+Each organization has an inventory that contains flexiEdge devices, tunnels, tokens, path labels, and application identification.
+Network operations are done at the organization level.
+For security reasons, each organization is isolated in terms of the inventory and it is not possible to create tunnels between networks of different organizations, however users with account or group access can view and operate different organizations under the account or group to which they have access permissions to.

 Every registered flexiEdge device is shown in flexiManage with its status. flexiManage collects information for every connected flexiEdge device.
-The information includes general configuration parameters, interfaces, monitored statistics, routes, device logs and internal configuration.
+The information includes general configuration parameters, interfaces, monitored statistics and health, routes, device logs and internal configuration.
 Device configuration can be dynamically changed while the device is running.

 flexiWAN supports IPSec over VxLAN tunnels.
 The tunnel structure is shown in the figure below: